 Career counseling and career assessment, accommodations for students with special needs, and job placement assistance are available to LTC students.
+A Student Success Counselor is available to students facing barriers that may impede their achievement at LTC.
 Financial aid and scholarships are available for qualified students.